shangerxin/config-ini/README.md

 # Simple example ini content

--   If there is no section supplied for the options then a default section will be used
+-   If there is no section supplied for the options then a default section will be created

 ```
 optionName0=value0